 Passed by City Council,

-ATTECT.

-ATTEST: City Clerk
+ATTEST: \\\\\ City Clerk

-SYNOPSIS: This Resolution is being presented by City Council for Council's review and approval.
-The 2022-2025 Wilmington City Council Strategic Plan prioritizes a "Prosperous and Sustainable Wilmington."
+SYNOPSIS: The 2022-2025 Wilmington City Council Strategic Plan prioritizes a "Prosperous and Sustainable Wilmington."
 This Resolution recommends that the Administration include a cost-of-living adjustment (COLA) for pension beneficiaries among its top budgetary priorities going forward.